By Michael Lanza

 The list below of the best dayhikes in southern Utah’s national parks derives from numerous trips I’ve made to each of these parks over the past three decades, including the 10 years I spent as a field editor for Backpacker magazine and even longer running this blog.
-Use my list as your compass, and I guarantee you will knock off the best hikes in these parks—and you won’t need a quarter-century to do it.
+Use my list as your compass, and I guarantee you will knock off the best hikes in these parks.

 I’d love to read your thoughts about my list—and your suggestions for dayhikes that belong on it.
 Please share them in the comments section at the bottom of this story.
 I try to respond to all comments, and as I continue to explore more trails, I will regularly update this story.

 Angels Landing and West Rim Trail, Zion National Park